tarunmangla/tarunmangla.github.io/_teaching/Holi24.md

-## Special Topics in High Speed Networks (COL867)
+# Special Topics in High Speed Networks (COL867)

+**Location**: LH603 \
+**Time**: MW (11-11:50a), Th (12-12:50p) \
+**Credits**: 3-0-4

-### Course Description
+## Course Description

 Recent years have seen a growing trend of using machine learning (ML) across various domains, and computer networking is no exception.
+This course will provide an overview of the latest in using ML for networking.
-This course will focus on applications of ML for diverse networking tasks, delving into the research problems associated with building end-to-end ML pipelines for computer networking.
-These include problems related to data collection, preparation, and data representation; design, development, and evaluation of ML solutions; as well as scalability, explainability, and robustness of ML models.
-We will study these topics through example ML solutions proposed for different network tasks such as application performance, resource management, and network security.
+The first few weeks will focus on specific use cases of ML in networking such as in the domain of resource allocation, application performance prediction, and resource allocation.
+Later part of the course will delve into the research problems associated with building (task-agnostic) ML pipelines for computer networking.
+These include problems related to data collection and representation as well as benchmarking, robustness, and explainability of ML models.

-By the end of this course, you will have learned about the latest in using ML for networking.
-The course also includes a substantial hands-on component with the goal of providing practical experience in applying ML to real-world network datasets and understanding the related practical challenges

-### Format

-The course will run in a seminar style with a combination of lectures on concepts and student presentations on research papers.
-Some lectures will also have hands-on tutorials and there will be coding assignments based on those tutorials.
-In addition, the students will do a project (in teams) either of their own choice or based on ideas provided by the instructor.
+## Objectives
+- Understand research challenges in ML pipelines and opportunities in integrating ML techniques into networking
+- Hands-on training by implementing ML solutions for specific network tasks

-### Prerequisites
+## Prerequisites
-Students must have taken the undergraduate-level networking course (COL334/672) or its equivalent.
-Also, it will help if the students have already taken the undergraduate-level course on machine learning (COL341).
+- COL334/672 or its equivalent
+- COL341 (Preferred)

+## Grading
+- Exams (35%)
+- Assignments (30%)
+- Project (20%)
+- Quiz (15%)

-### Syllabus
+## Syllabus (Tentative)

-Coming Up!!
+We will first study specific ML solutions proposed for the following network tasks:
+- Module 1: Traffic Classification
+- Module 2: Resource Allocation
+- Module 3: Application Performance Estimaton
+- Module 4: Security

+Next we will delve into the task-agnostic ML pipelines for networking.
+- Module 5: Data Collection
+- Module 6: Data Representation
+- Module 7: Evaluation
+- Module 8: Explainability
+- Module 9: Synthetic Data Generation

+## Resources
+-

+## Course Policy
+- **Honor Code**: The course will follow the [IIT Honor Code](https://academics.iitd.ac.in/sites/default/files/registration/forms/10_FORM%20H.pdf)
+- **Late Policy**: Students are provided with a grace period of 72 hours for the semester.
+The grace period is counted in a granuality of hours.
+For instance, if you submit an assignment 1h30m past its deadline, 2 hours will be subtracted from the grace period.
+No late penalty is provided as long as you have a positive grace period balance.
+After the grace period expires, your credit for the assignment will be halved if it is submitted within a week after the deadline.
+No credit will be provided for later submissions.
+You still need to submit all the assignments to pass the course.
+- **Audit Policy**: You need to score a B grade to get an audit pass.
+Also, you need to turn in assignments and projects for audit pass.
+- **Quiz**: There will be surprise quizzes.
+6 (tentative) quizzes and the best 5 will be counted towards final grading.
+-